Limits on Kaluza-Klein Portal Dark Matter Models: Interactions and coupling structures

 From Fig.~\ref{fig:SumRuleFuncRR}, we observe that as we increase the ``height'' of the truncated KK tower summed over in the internal propagators, the value of Eq.~(\ref{eqn:SumRuleFuncRR}) approaches zero.
 Hence, we can conclude that we have a new, rather complicated, sum rule

 Inserting Eq.~(\ref{eqn:SumRuleRR}) into Eq.~(\ref{eqn:SMatrixRR01}) we are left with

+As noted previously, the portion of the amplitude scaling like $s^1$, shown in Eq.~(\ref{eqn:SMatrixRR01Leading}), is suppressed by the product of small couplings $\kappa_{(i)} \kappa_{(j)}$, and instead contributions which are proportional to $s^0$ dominate until COM energies as large as $\sqrt{s} \simeq 10^{3}$ TeV.

-The resulting cross-sections for the processes in question, obtained numerically by summing over the truncated spin-$0$ and spin-$2$ towers, are presented in Fig.~\ref{fig:CrossSectsSSRR}, with the corresponding slice of the velocity averaged cross-section at the typical freeze-out temperatures depicted on Fig.~\ref{fig:CrossSectsSSRR}.
+The resulting cross-sections for the processes in question, obtained numerically by summing over the truncated spin-$0$ and spin-$2$ towers, and are presented in Fig.~\ref{fig:CrossSectsSSRR}, with the corresponding slice of the velocity averaged cross-section at the typical freeze-out temperatures depicted on Fig.~\ref{fig:CrossSectsSSRR}.
+We have checked that including up to 30 KK states are numerically sufficient to accurately compute the relevant cross-sections for our purposes.

 Repeating the same process for the case of brane localized vector boson, we expand the $S$-matrix element in terms of COM energy as

 where $\lambda_{\{1, 2 \}}$ are the polarizations of the incoming vector bosons.
 The corresponding non-zero leading order terms are